Exclusive Offer: Enjoy Free CARA

 Quality Sleep

-Sleep and stress have a bidirectional relationship.
-Stress disrupts sleep, and poor sleep increases stress vulnerability.
-Prioritize 7-9 hours nightly with consistent sleep/wake times, a cool dark room, and a wind-down routine.
+Stress disrupts sleep and poor sleep increases stress vulnerability.
+Prioritize 7-9 hours nightly with consistent sleep/wake times.

 One night of poor sleep increases stress reactivity by 30%